nikitavoloboev/data/docs/looking-back/2023/2023-april.md

 > [Only After We've Lost Everything Are We Free To Do Anything](https://www.youtube.com/watch?v=pzJOduVHxoQ)

 I don't own or have much anything in life.
 I am 28, not too old to do meaningful things.
 But I do have bitter experience of what works and what doesn't.
 I especially know my vices and know what addictions and unconscious behavior I am prone to repeat.
 My goal is to fully augment / remove the ability to do self destructive or non meaningful things to myself with software.

+p.s.
+I would rather die than write another look back where I complain about how life is unfair and how painful it is to survive.

+It's pathetic and achieves nothing.

 ## KusKus